pawandabi95/bot-gpt-be/docs/DESIGN.md

 ## 12. Conclusion

 BOT GPT demonstrates a **clean, scalable, and production-oriented backend design** for conversational AI systems, focusing on engineering clarity, reliability, and real-world constraints rather than model experimentation.

+## NOTE
+User management is intentionally kept out of scope for this assignment.
+The architecture supports adding a User entity and associating conversations with users without changes to core flows.